pjpatel012/Coursera_Capstone/README.md

 ## Assignment Background

 As part of the Applied Data Science Capstone Project - IBM Coursera, the goal of this project is to find the best district or neighborhood in a chosen city to open a restaurant.
 Venue data provided by Foursquare's API.
+Project File Name: 'IBM Capstone Project.ipynb'.

 ## Prerequisites